Overview

 Before we get into the workflow, let’s take a look at how weights work in general and how Blender handles them.

 Weights represent the control a bone has over any given vertex of a mesh, the more weight, the more control a bone has.
 Blender stores weights in vertex groups.
 When weight painting a character, every bone will have a matching vertex group that shares the name of the respective bone.
 While weight painting a bone, if the entire mesh is pink instead of the usual weight paint color, then that means that there is no vertex group with a name matching the bone.
-You’ll see this whenever you select any part of the control-rig, as it will obviously not have associated vertex groups.
+You’ll see this whenever you select any part of the control-rig, as it’ll obviously not have associated vertex groups.

 Posing in general relies on the concept, that every vertex’s weight on a mesh is controlled up to 100% by bones and no more.
-This means that two bones can’t both control 80% of a vertex’s weight, one of the bones could however control 30% of the weight while the other one controls 70%.
+This means that two bones can’t both control 80% of a vertex’s weight, one of the bones could, however, control 30% of the weight while the other one controls 70%.
 This single concept is quite literally all there is to posing a 3D character.
 In Blender, a weight control of 0% (0) is visualized with the color blue and a control of 100% (1) with red.
 Per default, Blender won’t be very strict when enforcing the rule of every vertex can only be controlled up to a 100%, as one is able to give many bones 100% control over a vertex’s weight.
-The reason why Blender allows this, is because it will interpret three bones 100% control over a vertex’s weight, as three bones that control only 33.33% of it.
+The reason why Blender allows this, is because it’ll interpret three bones 100% control over a vertex’s weight, as three bones that control only 33.33% of it.
 In addition to that, if a vertex’s weight is in total only controlled by 40%, then Blender will interpret the control as 100%.
 This takes away the user’s responsibility of making sure vertex weights don’t surpass 100%.
 When the rigged character is then exported from Blender, Blender will modify all the weights, so they conform with the 100% rule, which ensures that this way of handling weights is compatible with other software.

 Binding Mesh to Rig